Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:50: WCBS-TV in New York breaks away from the CBS network to cover the attack, with anchor Mike Pomeranz providing the station's first report.

 8:50: On CNBC's Squawk Box, host Mark Haines is interviewing a mutual fund portfolio manager, Bill Nygren of the Oakmark Select Fund, when he sees pictures of the burning North Tower.
-"Is that the World Trade Tower?" he asks.
+"Is that the World Trade Tower?" he asks before directly spoken by reporter David Faber.
 His on-air colleague Joe Kernen tells him that a plane had hit the tower.
 CNBC is the first NBC outlet to begin reporting on the disaster.

 8:50: Local New York cable television channel NY1 anchor Pat Kiernan begins the channel's coverage of the incident.

 8:50: Local New York radio station WABC news anchor George Weber broadcasts the station's first report of the incident.

-8:50–8:54 (approx.): As it nears the border of West Virginia and Ohio, Flight 77 is hijacked.
-But unlike the other hijackings in which they killed members of the flight crew, the pilots of Flight 77 are sent to the back of the aircraft with all the other passengers and crew while Hani Hanjour takes the controls.

 8:50:07: The traffic management units for Boston Center and New York Center state that they have both lost the primary target that they were tracking, referring to Flight 11.
 Roughly a minute later, New York Center passes on information supplied by Kennedy Tower about a fire at the World Trade Center.

 New York Center: Kennedy Tower reports...you serious?
 Kennedy Tower reports that there was a fire at the World Trade Center.
 And that's, ah, that's the area where we lost the airplane.

 8:50:47: Local New York television station WNBC breaks away from the NBC network to begin its coverage of the attack, with anchor Jane Hanson providing the station's initial report.

+8:50:51: Flight 77 has its last routine communication with Indianapolis Center.

 8:51–10:28: (Note: There are reports that the jumping/falling commenced within two minutes of the impact, but the first confirmed victim was observed falling at 8:51 a.m.)
-With Flight 11 leaving more than a thousand people still alive but trapped in the top 18 floors of the now-burning North Tower, some 100–200 people plummet from the skyscraper.
+With Flight 11 leaving more than a thousand people still alive but trapped in the top 19 floors of the now-burning North Tower, some 100-200 people plummet from the skyscraper.
 Most of the victims witnessed falling are left with no choice but to take their own lives by jumping to escape the heat, smoke, and flames, although some of the falls are accidents caused by people losing their grip or balance.
 No form of airborne evacuation is attempted as smoke is too dense for a successful landing on the roof of either tower.

+8:51–8:54 (approx): As it nears the border of West Virginia and Ohio, Flight 77 is hijacked.
+Unlike the other flights, there are no reports of stabbings or bomb threats, and the pilots are forced to the back of the plane with the other passengers and crew.